hardkoro/cv/README.md

 ### [Picnic Technologies](https://picnic.tech/) — _Software Engineer_

-📍 Amsterdam | July 2022 – Present
+📍 Amsterdam / Hybdrid | July 2022 – Present

 - **Migrated the multi-service workflow that optimizes warehouse utilization and generates daily improvement suggestions** to Argo Workflows, improving the throughput time up to 80% and significantly increasing the maintainability and durability of the flow.
 - **Led rollout of the new Slotting Service (WSLS)** — deciding where products are stored in the warehouse — replacing the legacy system across all manual and automated warehouses and enabling its full decommissioning.